The Soul-making School

 AKA “Marion’s Map”

-You might ask, what is “Marion’s Map”?
 We are often taught that the feminine cycle is the phases of biological or life phase development that a woman moves through in her lifetime: maiden, mother and crone.
 While I have deep reverence for those who work consciously with the miracle of the female body (my first line of work was as a gynecological nurse practitioner), my work as an elder- a crone- is inspired by the many years I studied with Marion Woodman.
 Her work was devoted to the soul: where spirit and matter (the body) meet.

 What I call the Feminine Spiral- or “Marion’s Map”- is archetypal psychology’s answer to biology– and marks the inner journey we can consciously go through in our lives.
 Marion reimagined- through her own process of individuation and those of her clients- the three psychological stages as Conscious Mother (an archetypal dyad that includes relationship with the inner Maiden), Conscious Virgin, and Conscious Crone.
 Each semester of the school is devoted to one of these three inner, archetypal stages.